-Corequisite: HHSC-1700, NUMT-1120, PSYC-1010 or SOCY-1010, SPCH-1060.

-NUMT-1100 is a detailed study of the science and mathematics used in the nuclear medicine field.
+Corequisite: HHSC-1700, NUMT-1120, PSYC-1010, SPCH-1060 NUMT-1100 is a detailed study of the science and mathematics used in the nuclear medicine field.
 The properties of nuclear physics, principles of radioactive decay, and radionuclide production will be emphasized.
 (3 contact hrs) Center Campus.
 Fall semester only.

-NUMT-1120 - Radiation Safety in Nuclear Medicine - 2.00 credit
+NUMT-1120 - Radiation Safety in Nuclear Medicine - 2.00 credit hours